How to Write a Job Offer Letter: Template, Tips, and Legal Checklist

 Before getting into the specifics, it is worth clarifying the difference between an offer letter and an employment contract.
 An offer letter is a shorter document that summarizes the key terms of the job offer and invites the candidate to accept.
 An employment contract is a more comprehensive legal document that governs the employment relationship in detail.

 In the US, most at-will employment starts with an offer letter rather than a formal contract.
-In the EU and UK, employment law typically requires a written statement of employment particulars within a short window of employment starting - which is more detailed than a standard US offer letter.
-In some countries, the signed offer letter itself constitutes the employment contract.
+In the UK, employees and workers are entitled to a written statement of employment particulars on or before their first day under section 1 of the Employment Rights Act 1996, which is more detailed than a standard US offer letter.
+Across the EU, similar information duties apply under the Transparent and Predictable Working Conditions Directive.
+In some countries, the signed offer letter itself constitutes the employment contract, so the document carries far more legal weight than its US equivalent.

 Know your jurisdiction's requirements, and have your offer letter template reviewed by an employment attorney, particularly when hiring in new countries or for senior roles with complex compensation structures.